dogweather/forkful/content/en/php/strings/deleting-characters-matching-a-pattern.md

 weight: 5
 ---

-## What & Why?

-Deleting characters matching a pattern in PHP is about finding specific sequences of characters in strings and removing them.
-Programmers do this to clean data, format output, or manipulate strings to meet specific criteria, such as removing non-alphanumeric characters from user input for security reasons.

 ## How to:
 PHP uses the `preg_replace` function to delete characters that match a pattern using regular expressions.
 Here's how to strip digits from a string:

 ```PHP